CaseyHaralson/pinkyring/README.md

 `npm link`

-Now "pinkyring" can be run from the command line using the local version.
+Now `pinkyring` can be run from the command line using the local version.

+### Adding New Template Options
+Templates can be added to the list of new project options by pasting the template project into the "templates" directory.

+The templates should have a .pinkyring.json file included that adheres to the [IPinkyringConfig.ts file](./src/IPinkyringConfig.ts) from the src directory.
+An example .pinkyring.json implementation can be found [here](./templates/pinkyring-server-template/.pinkyring.json).